iftekmahmud/iftekmahmud.github.io/blog/mitm-rogue-access-point/README.md

 ## 4. Intercept and Analyze Traffic

-Clients connecting to "FreeWiFi" route through your Kali machine.
-Analyze their traffic.
+Once clients connect to your rogue AP, their traffic routes through your Kali machine.
+Use tools like Wireshark or tcpdump to capture and analyze packets.

 1. Start Wireshark: